leon-domingo/cv/README.md

 # León Domingo
 ## Fullstack webdeveloper

-Full-stack web developer and enthusiast of **the WWW** universe for its freedom of movement.
+Web developer and enthusiast of **the WWW** universe for its freedom of movement.

 I'm in love with **open-source projects** which give us a great support to create useful things with a low cost.
 (Almost) every tool I use is open source (Linux, Python, PostgreSQL, VSCode, etc, etc) and I (usually) do not like propietary solutions (oracle, sql server, windows, etc) because of the obligation to adopt another set of private related technologies from the same company (most of the time).